-Suppose expectations are "static" in the sense that expected income in period t equals actual income in the previous period.
+Suppose expectations are "static" in the sense that expected income in period t equals actual income in period t - 1.

 - a) Solve for Y_t . - b) Find the income multiplier (partial derivative of Y_t) with respect to a change in G{t-1} and ε_t , respectively.